puzzle/dagger-techlab/content/en/docs/03/_index.md

     @function
     def meilisearch(self) -> dagger.Service:
-        """Returns a mailisearch service from a container built with the given params.""" return (
+        """Returns a meilisearch service from a container built with the given params.""" return (
             dag.container()
             .from_("getmeili/meilisearch:v0.28.0")